snagaraj0/Hi-C/README.md

 1) Edit bowtie.sh file with parameters in the following format:

-python BowtieSpark.py Full_path_to_sam_directory Memory_to_Executor(in GB) Driver_Memory(in GB) Max_cores_for_process Mapper_specific_options
+python pairspark.py Full_path_to_sam_directory Memory_to_Executor(in GB) Driver_Memory(in GB) Max_cores_for_process Mapper_specific_options

-See sample bowtie.sh file for an example.
+See sample pairspark.sh file for an example.

-2) Run "chmod +x bowtie.sh" to give permissions
+2) Run "chmod +x pairspark.sh" to give permissions

-3) Run ./bowtie.sh to run Spark as an interactive process or run "nohup ./bowtie.sh" to run Spark as a background process.
+3) Run ./pairspark.sh to run Spark as an interactive process or run "nohup ./pairspark.sh" to run Spark as a background process.

 4) Go into your local output directory and run ``` cat * > combined_sam_file ``` to combine the blocks into a single file.